charleso/git-training/remotes.md

   you **cannot checkout remote branches**

-As a rule I always recommend people never create a local branch called `master` to avoid (the eventual) confusion.
+As a rule I always recommend people never create a local branch called `master` to avoid confusion that is likely to ensue.

 > If your local branch is (also) called `master`, what happens if you run `git log master`?